- Degree: DVM

 School: Virginia-Maryland College of Veterinary Medicine

 Bio in brief...

-At present, I'm working as the Associate Veterinarian at Fossil Rim Wildlife Center (a semi-free range zoological park focused on the breeding of endangered hoofstock and carnivores) and the Chair of the Ungulate Resource Group.
+At present, I'm working as the Associate Veterinarian at Fossil Rim Wildlife Center (a semi-free range zoological park focused on the breeding of endangered hoofstock, carnivores, and birds).

-Following graduation, I completed a Small Animal Rotating Internship at a busy specialty practice outside D.C.
-A year working as the Clinical Laboratory Animal Veterinarian at Virginia Tech followed, which helped confirm a desire to move into zoo medicine directly.
-My lucky break really came in 2006 when I was given the opportunity to complete the Zoological Medicine Internship at Kansas State University.
+Following graduation, I completed a Small Animal Rotating Internship at a busy specialty practice outside D.C. and spent a year working as the Clinical Laboratory Animal Veterinarian at Virginia Tech.
+This was followed by a Zoological Medicine Internship at Kansas State University, which helped cement my path into zoo medicine.
+I sat for ACZM boards and passed in 2015 via the experiential route.